KenKundert/inform/doc/user.rst

 :meth:`inform.Error.get_message()` or :meth:`inform.Error.render()`.
 With
 :meth:`inform.Error.report()` or :meth:`inform.Error.terminate()` you can
 override any named argument, such as *template* or *culprit*.
-This can be helpful if you need to translate a message or change it or the culprit to make either more meaningful to the end user:
+This can be helpful if you need to translate a message or change it to make it more meaningful to the end user:

 .. code-block:: python